ryanoglesby08/javascript-workshop/code/3/give-to-attendees/guide.md

     First, now that we are writing our JavaScript using modern ES6 features, we lose support for the many older browsers that remain in use.
-Furthermore, as the ECMAScript standard advances, we will want to use new features as they become available, before any browsers support them (such as Object Rest Spread, which becomes very useful in React apps).
+Furthermore, as the ECMAScript standard advances, we will want to use new features as they become available, before any browsers support them (such as Object Rest/Spread, which becomes very useful in React apps).
     Second, now that we are writing our React components using JSX syntax, while gaining a friendly syntax, we lose support for all browsers.